Before you do this yourself…

 Measure the inner diameter of the broken spring as shown.
 Loosen the setscrews on the broken spring and slide the broken portion over to meet the stationary section.
 Measure the overall length of the springs (not including the cones).

-Most home centers don’t carry all the replacement parts you’ll need, and most garage door service companies won’t sell you springs.
+Most home centers don’t carry all the replacement parts you’ll need for garage door spring replacement, and most garage door service companies won’t sell you springs.
 So you may have to order the parts online and wait for the shipment to arrive.
 Garagedoorpartsusa.com and stardoorparts.com are two online sources .
 First, inspect the condition of your cables and brackets.
 If you see any frayed strands on the cables or rust on the bottom brackets, replace them now before they fail.
 Bottom brackets cost about $15 per set.
 Premium-quality cables (listed as “7×19”) last much longer than economy cables and cost only about $4 more.
 So it’s smart to buy the better cables for about $12 per set.

 Standard torsion springs (about $40 each) have a service life of 7,000 to 10,000 open/close cycles.
 However, you can buy double-life (25,000 cycles) replacement springs for about $65 per spring.
 If you have a two-spring setup and one spring breaks, the second spring will break soon.
 So replace them both at the same time.
 To get the right springs for your door, you’ll have to provide the supplier some details.
 Here’s how: